 You will have a free evening and overnight in Kastraki, Kalambaka.

-The second day of the tour will take you to the a thorough tour to the Meteora Monasteries, allowing you to spend more time on the spectacular rocks.
+The second day of the tour will take you to a thorough tour of the Meteora Monasteries, allowing you to spend more time on the spectacular rocks.
 Keep in mind that due to the specific regulations, you should dress accordingly, in respect to the monks and nuns living there.

-After the lunch, the driver will take you to the Theopetra Cave that dates back to 50.000 BC and then you will take the road back to Athens, passing by important towns of Greece, such as Amfissa prefecture and Lamia.
+After lunch, the driver will take you to the Theopetra Cave that dates back to 50.000 BC, and then you will take the road back to Athens, passing by important towns of Greece, such as Amfissa prefecture and Lamia.